gigalixir/gigalixir-cli/docs/source/main.rst

     {:distillery, "~> 1.0.0"}

-Note: Distillery 2.0 will deploy fine, but `gigalixir migrate` and `giglaixir observer` don't work yet.
+Note: Distillery 2.0 will deploy fine, but :bash:`gigalixir migrate` and :bash:`giglaixir observer` don't work yet.
 We're working on it.

 Then, run